Auth0 Fine Grained Authorization (FGA) Concepts

 info

-In the configuration of the document type, we have four relations: viewer
+In the configuration of the document type, we have four relations: viewer, commenter, editor and owner.

 User, relation and object are the building blocks for relationship tuples.

-A relationship tuple is a grouping consisting of a user, a relation and an object stored in Auth0 FGA .
+A relationship tuple is a tuple consisting of a user, relation and object stored in Auth0 FGA.

 An authorization model, together with relationship tuples, allow the determination of whether a relationship exists between a user and an object.